belenaj/jde-test/programming-test/Readme.md

 We like clean, clear and readable code.
 Also we like that the code we execute is efficient.

 When work is completed it's necessary to send 3 text files:
 - File 1: A file which contains source code for exercise 1.
-Name of this file must be: exercise-1.txt
+Name of this file must be: exercise-1.txt or exercise-1.zip (if you have created multiple files)
 - File 2: A file which contains source code for exercise 2.
-Name of this file must be: exercise-2.txt
+Name of this file must be: exercise-2.txt or exercise-2.zip (if you have created multiple files)
 - File 3: A file which contains notes/explanations.
 Name of this file must be: notes.txt.
 This file can be done using markdown, but name must be the defined before.
 At least must be:
     - How to compile your source code.
     - Answers of questions presents in different exercesises.